MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-fuzzy-match.md

 ![Merge dialog box with the number of matches set to 1 and Transformation table set to Transform table](images/me-merge-fuzzy-matching-custom-merge-window.png "Merge dialog box with the number of matches set to 1 and Transformation table set to Transform table")

-After you select **OK**, you'll create a table that looks like the image below, with all values mapped correctly.
+After you select **OK**, you'll create a table that looks like the following image, with all values mapped correctly.
 Note how the example started with nine distinct values, but after the fuzzy merge, there are only four distinct values.

 :::image type="complex" source="images/me-merge-fuzzy-matching-sample-output-table-2.png" alt-text="Fuzzy merge survey output table":::
    Fuzzy merge survey output table with the Question column containing the column distribution graph showing nine distinct answers with all answers unique, and the answers to the survey with all the typos, plural or singular, and case problems.
 Also contains the Fruit column with the column distribution graph showing four distinct answers with one unique answer and lists all of the fruits properly spelled, singular, and proper case.